 You can exchange stories of your beloved pooch and gain comfort from people experiencing the same emotions, who understand the grief you are feeling making you feel less alone.

-Doing something in memory of your pet is one way to help with the sadness you feel planting a rose or tree, creating a blog or website telling their story, creating a seating area in your garden with a plaque to remember them and donating to a dog charity in your pet's name are all popular memorials.
+Doing something in memory of your pet is one way to help with the sadness you feel planting a rose or tree, creating a blog or website telling their story, creating a seating area in your garden with a plaque to remember them and donating to an animal charity in your pet’s name are all popular memorials.
 Some people recently have even left boxes of tennis balls on the beach for owners and their hounds to borrow with a picture of their dog.
+Other people will write a losing a dog poem to tell the story of there life.

 Knowing your dog will not be forgotten is a comfort during this difficult time.